1fish2/BBQTimer/README.md

 accommodate that case.
 You could fake it by sending it a start time that's about the right amount of time ago but you can't control how long until it reads the system clock.
 Consequently, multiple widgets would display different paused time values.
 The workaround is to switch the display from a Chronometer view to a Text view when paused.
-A simpler workaround would pause the Chronometer then use it as the paused Text view, but that relies on the Chronometer's implementation details.
 * Formatting the elapsed time like 0:12 would look nicer than 00:12 but Android's Chronometer view only does the latter.
-The app's main activity screen and the paused Text view don't have to match it but the inconsistency would be jarring.
+The app's main screen and its paused text widget match that for consistency.
 * The widget's ViewFlipper must explicitly set android:measureAllChildren="false", otherwise flipping its subviews will resize the adjacent ImageButton on Galaxy Nexus Jelly Bean.
 (Why?)